Johnson desk: Senate years

-The Johnson desk was one of 125 identical desks designed by Thomas D. Wadelton, a New York cabinetmaker, and built by S. Karpen and Bros. in Chicago under contract with George W. Cobb, Jr., for the Russell Senate Office Building.
-Opened on March 5, 1909, the Russell Building was designed by Carrère & Hastings and was created to alleviate overcrowding in the Capitol building.
-The new structure provided 98 new suites, 10 individual rooms, and 8 committee rooms for Senate offices.
+The Johnson desk was designed by Thomas D. Wadelton, a New York cabinetmaker, and built by S. Karpen and Bros. in Chicago under contract with George W. Cobb, Jr. It was one of 125 identical desks constructed for the Russell Senate Office Building.
+Opened on March 5, 1909, the Russell Building was designed by Carrère & Hastings and was constructed to alleviate overcrowding in the Capitol building.
+The new structure provided 98 additional suites, 10 individual rooms, and 8 committee rooms for Senate offices.